cmiles/PiSlicedDayPhotos/README.md

 Recently we installed a 12V/200aH solar system near our parking area.
 The main purpose of this system is to power the rodent deterrent lights for our trucks - but it has more than enough power to also power a Pi for photo purposes!

 ### Equipment:
- - [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) with [a case from Adafruit](https://www.adafruit.com/product/2359): This is about $32 USD plus shipping - I like both the $25 USD price of the 3 A+ and the selection of ports - more utility than the Zero 2 W and I wouldn't ever use all the ports on a 'full size' 3 or 4.
+ - [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) with [5V 2.5A Switching Power Supply with 20AWG MicroUSB Cable](https://www.adafruit.com/product/1995) and [a case from Adafruit](https://www.adafruit.com/product/2359): This is about $40 USD plus shipping - I like the $25 USD price, full sized HDMI port and slim profile compared to a full 3/4/5.
+ - [Raspberry Pi Camera Module 3 - 12MP 120 Degree Wide Angle Lens](https://www.adafruit.com/product/5658): I love photography - you can see some of my work over on [Pointless Waymarks](https://pointlesswaymarks.com/) - so considered a number of choices for this project but in the end the cost/convenience/size/performance of going with a $35 official camera module won out.
  - Wood and Plexiglass Enclosure: Hopefully weatherproof (enough)!
-Built with spare/scrap wood, left over plexiglass, bug screen sitting in a closet, caulk from working on floor transitions and the paint for the deck.
+Built with spare/scrap wood, bug screen sitting in a closet, caulk from working on floor transitions and the paint for the deck.
 The main feature is that I recycled existing materials for this!
 As you can see in the photos the carpentry is very basic and no details are included.
+The challenge I found with making a simple enclosure was weatherproofing the camera exit from the enclosure:
+  - I tried using plexiglass for the entire front panel of the enclosure - but at least with the plexiglass I had the images were never sharp, I was using plexiglass left over from another (not camera oriented) projected.
+Different plexiglass may work better but I didn't want to dive into figuring out 'best optical quality plexiglass' (and didn't want glass for durability reasons) so moved on.
+  - To move to another strategy I mounted the camera on the front panel of the enclosure - here I made my next mistake and mounted the camera tightly to the front panel - this didn't work, if you mount the camera package tightly against something you can end up impacting focus and not being able to get good photographs...
+In the end both for focus and making sure the wide angle camera has a clear view I simple made a larger hole in the panel for the camera.
+  - Next I tried a plexiglass dome off of Amazon - this was great for part of the photograph but distorted the edges.
+It's possible that the distortion would go away if I mounted the camera farther into the dome, but I wasn't interested in that complication..
+  - And the solution that finally worked for me was using a camera lens UV filter and hot gluing it to the outside of the eclosure.
+I used an $8 [Tiffen 55mm UV Protector Filters](https://www.bhphotovideo.com/c/product/72714-REG/Tiffen_55UVP_55mm_UV_Protector.html) - it is easy to find smaller diameter filters but after some experiments with filters I already owned I liked this size because it was very easy to position it so that the edge of the filter didn't get into the photo.
- - Solar: As mentioned above the solar system powering this setup wasn't designed primarily to run the Pi - for the sake of documenting the project the main components of the system are listed below.
-This is not a recommendation regarding anything below, I don't have enough experience to do that, and like most real world systems I had many constraints and goals that are not in line with 'build the world's best small solar system'.
-Details like wiring and fuses omitted.
+ - Solar: As mentioned above powering the system with solar was a goal - but it turns out that the solar system powering my setup wasn't designed primarily to run the Pi - for the sake of documenting the project the main components of the system are listed below.
+This system is massive overkill if you just want to run a few Pis, like most real world systems I had many constraints and goals that are not in line with 'build the world's best small solar system' and this is not a recommendation regarding anything below, I don't have enough experience to do that, but just to document what I am actually doing my equipment list is below (wiring and fuses omitted - btw if you are building a system of this size or larger for the first time be sure to look up wiring and fuses/breaker cost - it was much more than I guessed...).
 	- 3x [Newpowa 100W 12V Mono Compact Solar Panels](https://www.newpowa.com/new-100w-compact-12v-mono-solar-panel/)
 	- 2x [Ampere Time 12V 100Ah Lithium Batteries](https://www.amperetime.com/collections/ampere-time-12v-lithium-lifepo4-battery-series/products/ampere-time-12v-100ah-lithium-lifepo4-battery) - purchased used.
 	- [Victron Energy SmartSolar MPPT 100/20](https://www.victronenergy.com/solar-charge-controllers/smartsolar-mppt-75-10-75-15-100-15-100-20)